min69u/Reforestation/README.md

-## The rotation of earth really makes my day.
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.